Nanxiong Formation

 The Nanxiong Formation (also known as Yuanpu Formation) is a Late Cretaceous geologic formation in Jiangxi and Guangdong Provinces.
 Dinosaur remains are among the fossils that have been recovered from the formation.

 Description

 It consists of continental siliciclastic red beds, with fauna which similar to that of the Nemegt Formation.
 It has been dated to about 66.7 ± 0.3 million years ago.
 It is the lowest unit of the Nanxiong Basin, a small graben created during Mesozoic rifting.
 Buck et al. state that it overlies Jurassic granite basement, and is conformably overlain by the Shanghu Formation.
 Alternative stratigraphic schemes for the Nanxiong basin have been proposed, one of which refers to the Nanxiong succession as the Nanxiong Group, and dividing it into the Yuanpu, Zhutian and Zhenshui formations, and overlying the Albian to Turonian Changba Formation.
+The age of the Nanxiong basin as a whole has been constrained to 72 to 62.8 mya.